graphcommerce-org/graphcommerce/docs/content/framework/static-generation.md

 Nextjs React Magento is considered newer web technology, offering a modern approach to e-commerce development.
-React can be viewed as the industry standard for large scale web apps.
+React can be viewed as the industry standard for large-scale web apps.
 Next.js adds the ability for Static Site Generation (a form of Server-side Rendering), enabling indexing by search engines.
 GraphCommerce is a framework that combines Nextjs, React and Magento, and simplifies building Magento Nextjs PWA's.